BRIEF ACCOUNT OF A JOURNEY DOWN THE MISSISSIPPI RIVER

 It was 5.45am and it pleased me to have survived the night without incident.
 The shipyard looked intimidating with the big ships and boats already milling around.
 I passed it without incident just as the sun was coming up.
 Huge ships anchored along the wharfs and in the middle of the river dwarfed me as I paddled only metres from them.
 I was told the river would be hugely crowded but my concerns about the river traffic through the city though were unfounded, I had no trouble dodging the boats.
 However, a man on the bank, who had been listening to his marine radio, told me that a skipper on a barge had complained to the coast guard about me paddling through the city.
 Apparently the coast guard wasn’t interested in taking it any further so I wasn’t bothered by any officials.

-Sunrise as I paddle towards Avondale Shipyard and the the Huey P. Long Bridge
+Sunrise as I paddle towards Avondale Shipyard and the Huey P. Long Bridge.

 The Final Spurt